 The New Year signals a clean slate (and a clean plate!).
 The good news: Implementing even small everyday diet and exercise changes can lead to a long-term difference, says Lee Goldman, MD, executive vice president and dean of the faculties of health sciences and medicine at Columbia University Medical Center.
 When it comes to exercise, “the simple message is to stay active,” he says.
 Focus on building activity into your daily routine, he adds, whether it’s going to the gym, walking several extra blocks rather than driving, or taking the stairs instead of the elevator.
 Dr. Goldman also cautions against the common mistake of celebrating your new exercise routine with heartier meals.
 “Don’t overestimate how many calories you burn with exercise and reward yourself by eating just as many—or more,” he stresses.

-The information herein on "30 Easy Tips to Get Slimmer In 30 Days" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "30 Easy Tips to Get Slimmer In 30 Days" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*